MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 ## Action accounts

-In System Center Operations Manager, management servers, gateway servers and agents all execute a process called MonitoringHost.exe.
+In System Center Operations Manager, management servers, gateway servers, and agents all execute a process called MonitoringHost.exe.
 MonitoringHost.exe is what each server role uses to accomplish monitoring activities such as executing a monitor or running a task.
-Other examples of actions MonitoringHost.exe performs include:
+Other example of actions MonitoringHost.exe performs include:

 - Monitoring and collecting Windows event log data.
 - Monitoring and collecting Windows performance counter data.